 In a Nutshell: Why these are Ultimate tents

 This page is the top-level beta on what’s better, the top problems we’ve solved that others either don’t know enough to fix or have simply chosen to ignore.
 It's a hard list to make.
-For instance, backpackers in alpine terrain hardly ever wear out their zippers, but it's an ever-present threat in the desert and on river trips.
-So some might go ho-hum to a few of our solutions, but I guarantee that the first three or four are doozies.
+For instance, backpackers in alpine terrain hardly ever wear out their zippers, but it's an ever-present threat in the desert and on river trips…and so on.

-• Take a look at the wind strength of the 2+, 3+ and 4+ tents.
-I'm pretty sure the 2+ is the strongest 3-season tent ever made!
+• I'm pretty sure the 2+ is the strongest 3-season tent ever made.

 As you watch the wind test video or look over the results, keep in mind three things:

 1) Most backpacking tents are flattened by 15 to 20 mph winds (24 to 32 kph) and most people in those winds would swear it was blowing 30-40mph.
 TRUE!
 It's a rare person that doesn't mis-gauge wind speed by almost a factor of TWO.
-So the wind speed results we show are winds that are really kicking it.
+In our wind tunnel videos, watch what our MoonLights are doing in 15-25 mph winds – nothing!
+They just sit there looking pretty.

 2) Our results are not the blow-down and smash flat windspeed.
 We give you the windspeed up to which they are solid and quiet.
 These tents really can take a beating.